iv-m/iv-m.github.io/contents/articles/kafka-metrics-what-rate-means/index.md

 # Sampling

-`Total` and `TotalCount` have a very interesting property: they accumulate the value for the entire lifetime of the process.
+`Total` and `TotalCount` share one very interesting property: they accumulate the value for the entire lifetime of the process.
 This is hardly useful for more common kinds of metrics, like response time metrics or request rates: you are probably more interested in values that are "instantaneous" in some sense than in average values since the last service restart.

-And... here comes the `SampledStat`, and saves the day.
+Probably, the most straighforward solution would be to use a kind of sliding window, either time-based or event-based: store last N recorded values or recorded values for last N seconds, and evaluate metric based on these values.
+The problem with this approach is that it's hardly effective if you have thousands, or even millions of events every second -- and Kafka sometimes can show such messages rate.

+So, in Kafka metrics, this "sliding window" (virtually) moves across a series of *samples*, which group events together.

+When a value is recored, it
+is used to *update* an *intermediate* value in the *current sample*.

+When the current sample becomes too old, the oldest sample is discarded, and a new one is created and becomes current.

+In other words, the